iotivity/IoTivity-Getting-Started/gsg-gtk.md

 4. Click to OK the End User License Agreement.

    OTGC starts and automatically scans all visible OCF devices, listing them in the app's left-hand pane.
+If you want to restart the discovery process, click on the discovery button or (on Android) the circular arrow button.

 5. Locate and align both the terminal window that is awaiting incoming connections, plus the app window, so that both are visible.